 It’s A Numbers Game

 The more animals there are, the bigger the impact.
-Today, there are 70 billion farmed animals on the planet – ten times the number of people – and two thirds of them are intensively farmed.
+More than 80 billion farmed animals are slaughtered every year – ten times the number of people alive – and two thirds of them are intensively farmed.

 Burning Fossil Fuels